brandondube/prysm/docs/source/user_guide/interferograms.rst

 >>> interf.fill(_with=0)

 with 0 as a default value; only constants are supported.
 The modification is done in-place and the method returns :code:`self`.
-Piston, tip-tilt, and power may be removed in-place
+Piston, tip-tilt, and power may be removed:

 >>> interf.fill()\
 >>>     .remove_piston()\
 >>>     .remove_tiptilt()\
 >>>     .remove_power()

-again returning self, so methods can be chained.
+again done in-place and returning self, so methods can be chained.
 One line convenience wrappers exist:

 >>> interf.remove_piston_tiptilt()
 >>> interf.remove_piston_tiptilt_power()